 The University of Portsmouth’s PGCE Initial Teacher Training Secondary in Modern Foreign Languages (MFL) is a one-year, full-time course for graduates who wish to train as secondary school language teachers or a two year part time course.
-It is run by the University’s School of Education and Sociology and offers the opportunity of undertaking a Postgraduate Certificate in Education (with 60 credits towards a Master’s degree).
+It is run by the University’s School of Education and offers the opportunity of undertaking a Postgraduate Certificate in Education (with 60 credits towards a Master’s degree).

 Modern Foreign Languages is a foundation subject of the secondary curriculum at Key Stage 3 and an entitlement at Key Stage 4.
 On the PGCE course you will learn, not only about issues related to MFL teaching, but also about developing an understanding of educational issues pertaining to teaching and learning, classroom interaction, the school curriculum and the school and society.
 As well as learning to become a competent classroom practitioner, you will learn to make important decisions and recognise the need for reflection and evaluation.

 The course is designed to enable you to become a capable and confident teacher at secondary level.
 Abilities to teach the National Curriculum and General Certificate of Secondary Education in languages and encourage learning will be developed alongside the skills and understanding required of effective teachers according to the Initial Teacher Training Core Content Framework and by the Teachers’ Standards.